NCAS-CMS/cms-website/_archer2/pptransfer.md

 **Note 2:** In order to use `hpxfer[1-2].jasmin.ac.uk` you need to have requested access to the High Performance Data Transfer service via the JASMIN accounts portal.

-**Note 3:** We anticipate that the full ARCHER2 system will have `serial` nodes in which case the cylc configuration will be closer to the current ARCHER set up, but until then, we need to use the login nodes.
-In what follows, references to `HPC_SERIAL` remain in anticipation of the full system and are harmless.
+**Note 3:** Although the full ARCHER2 system does have serial nodes, it is not possible to ssh to JASMIN from them.
+Whilst the ARCHER2/JASMIN teams work towards a permanent solution, for the time being we need to continue running data transfers on the login nodes.

 ## Suite Changes